WeDev00/conditioned_mint_page_flutter/README.md

 With any terminal, navigate to the folder where you cloned this repository.

+In the assets folder, add a file calling it precisely ".env"

+Edit this file by adding:
+ETHERSCAN*API_KEY=/\_Your_Apikey*/.

 Run "flutter run".

-Connect your wallet and mint your NFT!
+Connect your wallet and mint your NFT,if you have the right!